4yu5h-crtl/ESP32-CAM_Surveillance/README.md

 3. Start receiving video footage and alerts!

 ## 📜 **Credits & Acknowledgments**
 This project is **based on and forked from** [s60sc's ESP32-CAM_MJPEG2SD](https://github.com/s60sc/ESP32-CAM_MJPEG2SD).
 Thanks to the original developer for their work! 🙌

----
+For a detailed guide, refer to the original developer's repository.

 If you find this useful, feel free to **⭐ star** the repo and contribute! 🔥